dfinity/sdk/docs/concepts/pull-dependencies.md

 This field is optional.

-In most cases, the wasm module at `wasm_url` will be the same as the on-chain wasm module.
+In most cases, the wasm module at `wasm_url` will be the same as the onchain wasm module.
 This means that dfx can read the state tree to obtain and verify the module hash.

-In other cases, the wasm module at `wasm_url` is not the same as the on-chain wasm module.
+In other cases, the wasm module at `wasm_url` is not the same as the onchain wasm module.
 For example, the Internet Identity canister provides Development flavor to be integrated locally.
 In these cases, `wasm_hash` provides the expected hash, and dfx verifies the downloaded wasm against this.

 ### `wasm_hash_url`